 Vocera solutions meet U.S. Army and Department of Defense (DoD) requirements for an integrated communication system that facilitates safe, effective, and timely communication to enhance patient care delivery.
 No vendor of communication solutions for healthcare comes close to our depth and breadth of security credentials and validation.
 Most don’t have any of these credentials at all:

-The U.S. Army awarded our core voice solution an Authority to Operate (ATO) from the Defense Health Agency (DHA), based on compliance with the security and risk management requirements specified by the U.S. DoD Information Assurance Process (DAICAP).
+The U.S. Army awarded our core voice solution an Authority to Operate (ATO) from the Defense Health Agency (DHA), based on compliance with the security and risk management requirements specified by the U.S. DoD Information Assurance Process (DIACAP).

 Vocera integrated communication systems are the Army MEDCOM standard, and are currently deployed in facilities such as: